AutoPackAI/beebot/README.md

 ### Priorities

-The development of BeeBot is driven by the following priorities:
+The development of BeeBot is driven by the following priorities, always in this order:

-1. Functionality: BeeBot aims to achieve a high success rate for tasks within its range of expected capabilities.
+1. Functionality: BeeBot aims to achieve a high success rate for tasks within its range of _expected_ capabilities.
-2. Flexibility: BeeBot strives to be adaptable to a wide range of tasks, expanding its range over time.
+2. Flexibility: BeeBot strives to be adaptable to a wide range of tasks, expanding that range over time.
 3. Reliability: BeeBot focuses on reliably completing known tasks with predictability.
 4. Efficiency: BeeBot aims to execute tasks with minimal steps, optimizing both time and resource usage.
 5. Convenience: BeeBot aims to provide a user-friendly platform for task automation.